get-convex/aggregate/README.md

 each new data point will be added to the same part of the data structure (the end), because `_creationTime` keeps increasing.
 Therefore all inserts will wait for each other and no mutations can run in parallel.

+On the other hand, each namespace has its own data structure and there's no overlap in internal nodes between namespaces.
+So if you use `Namespace: username` and `Key: score`, which has similar capabilities to an aggregate with `Key: [username, score]`, then you never have a problem with "Laura" and "Lauren" having contention.

 ### Put bounds on aggregated data